Where did Covid-19 come from? The case for a natural origin.

 But, with science, we are always dealing with degrees of probability, and it often takes years for convincing evidence to emerge.

-In this week’s Observer News Review, I interview Frei and speak to several of the protagonists in Blame, including Peter Daszak, a close colleague of Shi Zhengli, the Chinese scientist whose research into coronaviruses at WIV triggered the claims of a lab leak [if you value independent journalism please considering buying a copy at our local newsagent).
+In this week’s Observer News Review, I interview Frei and speak to several of the protagonists in Blame, including Peter Daszak, a close colleague of Shi Zhengli, the Chinese scientist whose research into coronaviruses at WIV triggered the claims of a lab leak [if you value independent journalism please considering buying a copy at your local newsagent].

 The former president of the New York-based NGO EcoHealth Alliance, Daszak has suffered a torrid five years being vilified by US politicians and the tabloid press for his supposed part in facilitating gain-of-function studies at WIV.
 His appearance before Congress last year was nothing short of a witch trial.
 The result is that rather than being applauded for his role in helping to identify zoonoses with the potential to “spill over” into humans, Daszak has been banned from applying for research grants for five years.
 None of this makes us safer or better able to respond to the next pandemic.